-Interest and other expense remained flat in the first quarter of fiscal 2013 compared to the prior quarter and to the first quarter of fiscal 2012.
+Interest expense remained flat in the second quarter and first half of fiscal 2015 compared to the prior quarter and to the same periods in fiscal 2014.
 Interest expenses incurred were primarily associated with the senior unsecured notes issued in June 2011.